saroltah/def-leppard-quiz/README.md

 ### Show result:

-- After the last question instead of _Next: it shows: \_Show result_, so the user knows, that was the last question.
+- After the last question instead of _Next_: it shows: _Show result_, so the user knows, that was the last question.
 The result shows the obtained points (which the user can see during the whole game), also shows a personalized message - depending on if the points fall into low- middle- or high-score category, and a YouTube link to watch the Def Leppard movie - in a new tab.
 - On the _result_ page, only the title remains from the default text, which makes sense semantically, and shows the test is over.

 ### Start again: